syncfusion-content/fileformat-docs/FileFormat/Presentation/Working with Slide.md

 {% highlight vb.net %}
 [VB.NET]

-'Open a PowerPoint presentation file
+'Opens a PowerPoint presentation file

 Dim presentation_1 As IPresentation = Presentation.Open(fileName)

-'Create an instance of ChartToImageConverter and assign it to ChartToImageConverter
+'Creates an instance of ChartToImageConverter and assigns it to ChartToImageConverter

 presentation_1.ChartToImageConverter = New ChartToImageConverter()

-'Convert the first slide into image
+'Converts the first slide into image

 Dim image As Image = presentation_1.Slides(0).ConvertToImage(Syncfusion.Drawing.ImageType.
 Metafile)

-'Save the image as file
+'Saves the image as file

 image.Save("slide1.png")

-'Close the presentation instance
+'Closes the presentation instance

 presentation_1.Close()